U.S. airlines cheer government relief but warn it is no 'cure' for deep industry crisis

 The industry directly supports 750,000 jobs and has argued that it must have the financial ability to jump-start operations once demand starts to return.

-The leaders of American Airlines Group Inc, which has the largest workforce of any U.S. carrier, said late Thursday that they had not decided to apply for federal funds, noting that the terms were still unclear.
+The leaders of American Airlines Group Inc (AAL.O), which has the largest workforce of any U.S. carrier, said late Thursday that they had not decided to apply for federal funds, noting that the terms were still unclear.

 Still, Mnuchin insisted on Friday that taxpayers would be compensated.
 “I’ve been very clear this is not an airline bailout,” he told Fox Business Network.